astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/annotations/literal_string.md

 # `LiteralString`

-`LiteralString` signifies a strings that is either defined directly within the source code or is made up of such components.
+`LiteralString` represents a string that is either defined directly within the source code or is made up of such components.

 Parts of the testcases defined here were adapted from [the specification's examples][1].